HDrizzle/stack_machine/README.md

 # Overview

-The stack-based processor is an 8-bit little-endian computer using Reverse Polish Notation (RPN).
+This stack-based processor will be an 8-bit computer using Reverse Polish Notation (RPN).
 The whole computer has a LIFO (Last In First Out) single stack which stores individual bytes.
 Memory pointers will be 16 bits.
-I am considering another piece of memory that will be sort of like the heap and can be written to and read from however the program wants.
+There will be another piece of memory that will be sort of like the heap and can be written to and read from without hardware protection.
 I got the idea for this from my 1989 HP 48SX calculator which also uses RPN.

 # Program instructions

-1 or more byte instructions interpreted by the control unit.
-These may use arguments from the stack.
-The first 4 bits of the first instruction byte will address the below list of instructions.
-The next 4 bits will be used for addressing the ALU functions.
+Each instruction will be 16 bits and interpreted by the control unit.
+The first 4 bits of the instruction will address the below list of operations (opcodes).
+The next 4 bits (bits 4 - 7) will be used for addressing the ALU functions or possibly other things in the future.
+The second byte (bits 8 - 15) may be ignored or used for different things depending on the opcode.

-Here's the current list of instructions:
+Here's the current list of the operation codes (opcodes):

-0. `MOVE` - Bus usage - The next byte of program memory will be interpreted as follows: bits 0 - 3 address the device which will set the state of the bus and bits 4 - 7 will address the device to read from it.
+0. `MOVE` - Bus usage - The rest of the instruction will be interpreted as follows: bits 8 - 11 address the device which will set the state of the bus and bits 12 - 15 will address the device to read from it.
+Bits 4 - 7 are sent to the ALU as it's opcode incase the data is comming from it.
-1. `PUSH` - Push following byte to stack
+1. `WRITE` - Similar to `MOVE` exept writes instruction bits 4 - 11 to the bus.
+Bits 12 - 15 address the device to read from it.
+To push a byte to the stack, use `WRITE 0xAB STACK`.
 2. `GOTO` - Saves the 2 execution pointer GOTO latches (each of them are 1 byte) to the execution pointer
-3. `STACK-OFFSET` - Set stack offset TODO
-4. `STACK-OFFSET-CLR` - Clear stack offset
+3. `GOTO-IF` - Reads the LSB of the value in the goto decider latch and does a GOTO only if it is 1, otherwise does nothing
-5. `HALT` - Stops the clock, usefull for debugging
+4. `HALT` - Stops the clock, usefull for debugging

 # Bus